haleytelega/Tech-Blog/README.md

   What are the steps required to install your project? go to: https://haleys-tech-blog.herokuapp.com/

   ## Usage
-  Provide instructions and examples for use: n/a
+  Provide instructions and examples for use: Tech blog for users to post about tech articles and comment on them.

   ## Contributing
   List your collaborators: n/a